 Unless otherwise clearly posted or expressed by an authorized official of The University of Texas Health Science Center at Houston (UTHealth), the various UTHealth facilities and locations are open only to persons with legitimate business purposes requiring presence at such facilities and locations.
-UTHealth allows only agents of UTHealth, employees acting within the scope of their employment with UTHealth, the Student InterCouncil, and other registered student, faculty, and staff organizations to solicit on the grounds, sidewalks, or streets of the UTHealth campus or in any building, structure, or facility owned, controlled, or operated by UTHealth.
+UTHealth allows only agents of UTHealth, employees acting within the scope of their employment with UTHealth, the Student InterCouncil, and other registered student, faculty, and staff organizations, or others as permitted by university policy to solicit on the grounds, sidewalks, or streets of the UTHealth campus, subject to certain restrictions as described in HOOP Policy 222, Concealed Handguns on Campus.
+Or in any building, structure, or facility owned, controlled, or operated by UTHealth.

-On August 1, 2016 the "Campus Carry Law" went into effect permitting licensed holders to carry a concealed handgun on or about the license holder's person while the license holder is on the campus.
+On August 1, 2016 the "Campus Carry Law" went into effect permitting licensed holders to carry a concealed handgun on or about the license holder's person while the license holder is on the campus, subject to certain restrictions as described in HOOP Policy 222, Concealed Handguns on Campus.
 "Open carry" of handguns is not permitted on the university campus or premises located on the campus.